-What is Information Privacy?
+What is information privacy?

 Information privacy, also known as data privacy or data protection, is data collection and distribution.
-Information privacy involves the general public’s expectation regarding privacy, the legalities, and political matters to sabotage privacy.
+Information privacy involves the general public’s expectation regarding privacy, legalities, and political matters to sabotage privacy.

 Information privacy is used in the context of personal data stored on computer systems.
 Personal information could be related to medical records, financial data, criminal records, political records, business-related information, and anything that involves data.